swcarpentry/python-novice-gapminder/_episodes/09-plotting.md

 > ## Display All Open Figures
 >
-> Within the Jupyter Notebook environment, a created figure will by output when
+> Within the Jupyter Notebook environment, the last created figure will be output when
 > the cell is run.
 However, in other Python environments, an additional command
 > is needed to display the figure.
 >
-> * Instruct `matplotlib` to create show the figure.
+> Instruct `matplotlib` to show the figure:
->
 > ~~~
 > plt.show()
 > ~~~